MAGALA-RICHARD/apsimNGpy-documentations/doc/new_experiment.rst

 .. note::

-    ⚠️ Note: The Experiment module, introduced in apsimNGpy v0.3.9.7, addresses recent structural changes in APSIM's factorial experiment handling.
-While the older create_experiment method in ApsimModel is retained for backward compatibility, users working with newer APSIM models should use the Experiment class for building factorial designs.
+    ⚠️ Note: The Experiment module, introduced in apsimNGpy v0.3.9.7, addresses recent structural changes in APSIM file structure changes.
+While the older ``create_experiment`` method in ApsimModel is retained for backward compatibility, users working with newer APSIM models should use the ``Experiment`` class for building factorial designs.
 It offers full support for modern model structures and script-based factors

-The `Experiment` API in `apsimNGpy` provides a high-level interface to build factorial experiments programmatically using APSIM.
-It is ideal for users who want to automate the creation of simulation treatments by varying input parameters or management scripts — all without manually editing `.apsimx` files.
+The `Experiment` API in ``apsimNGpy`` provides a high-level interface to build factorial experiments programmatically using APSIM.
+It is ideal for users who want to automate the creation of simulation treatments by varying input parameters or management scripts — all without manually editing ``.apsimx`` files.

 .. note::
    This feature is especially useful for agronomists and researchers running large design-of-experiment (DoE) simulations.